Stop! Your Lease Extension in Enfield Could Be FREE

 If you are facing a significant premium because your lease in Enfield has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Enfield property with a lease extension has roughly the same value as a freehold
+Enfield property with a lease extension is almost the same value as a freehold

-It is generally considered that a property with over 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.

 Lender Requirement